Mid leveltech

 Q7

-Share an example of when you had to collaborate with backend engineers or designers to solve a technical problem.
-How did you approach the communication?
+Share an example of when you had to collaborate with a designer or product manager on an iOS feature.
+How did you communicate technical constraints, and what was the outcome?

 Q8